smartzplatform/ethmoneybox/tutorial/create_new_truffle_project.md

     import expectThrow from '../submodules/openzeppelin-solidity/test/helpers/expectThrow';
     _EOF

-Tests should still pass if you installed bable or using node.js 10.0.0 and later
+Tests should still pass if you installed babel or using node.js 10.0.0 and later